171930433/vtk-examples/src/PythonicAPI.md

 | -------------- | ------------- | ------- |
 [AnnotatedCubeActor](/PythonicAPI/Visualization/AnnotatedCubeActor) | Annotated cube.
 [AssignCellColorsFromLUT](/PythonicAPI/Visualization/AssignCellColorsFromLUT) | Demonstrates how to assign colors to cells in a vtkPolyData structure using lookup tables.
+[BillboardTextActor3D](/PythonicAPI/Visualization/BillboardTextActor3D) | Label points with billboards.
 [ColoredAnnotatedCube](/PythonicAPI/Visualization/ColoredAnnotatedCube) | How to color the individual faces of an annotated cube.
+[CollisionDetection](/PythonicAPI/Visualization/CollisionDetection) | Collison between two spheres.
-[CurvaturesNormalsElevations](/PythonicAPI/Visualization/CurvaturesNormalsElevations) | Gaussian and Mean curvatures of a surface with arrows colored by elevation to display the normals.
+[CubeAxesActor](/PythonicAPI/Visualization/CubeAxesActor) | Display three orthogonal axes with [CurvaturesNormalsElevations](/PythonicAPI/Visualization/CurvaturesNormalsElevations) | Gaussian and Mean curvatures of a surface with arrows colored by elevation to display the normals.
+[PointDataSubdivision](/PythonicAPI/Visualization/PointDataSubdivision) | Demonstrates the use of the vtkLinearSubdivisionFilter and vtkButterflySubdivisionFilter.
 [QuadricVisualization](/PythonicAPI/Visualization/QuadricVisualization) | Visualizing a quadric function.
 [WarpCombustor](/PythonicAPI/VisualizationAlgorithms/WarpCombustor) | Carpet plots of combustor flow energy in a structured grid.
 Colors and plane displacement represent energy values.